 Ongoing Projects

-Manya Kagan (PI) with Maria Nagawa (Princeton), Guy Grossman (University of Pennsylvania), and Ibrahim Kasirye (EPRC) Funded by: Displaced Livelihoods Initiative (2024-2025)
+with Maria Nagawa, Noa Rubinstein and Ibrahim Kasirye Funded by: Displaced Livelihoods Initiative (2024-2025)

 In the shadow of two wars: perspectives of statusless children and youth from Ukraine and Eritrea in Israel Today (Co-PI)

-Co-PI: Noa Levy, Hebrew University of Jerusalem.
+with Noa Levy.
 Funded by: Minerva Center for Human Rights Child and Youth research grant (2025-2027)

 This research project examines the experiences of stateless asylum-seeking youth, mainly from Ukraine and Eritrea, engaging a Youth Advisory Board (YAB) consisting of asylum-seeking youth who will co-design the study, drawing on their lived experiences and expertise to inform the study.
 The study explores how these young individuals interpret and experience their right to development, as outlined by the UN Convention on the Rights of the Child (UNCRC), within the context of their precarious legal status and social marginalization and explore their intersecting condition of liminality.

-This ERC project focuses on early adolescence (10-14 years), a delicate stage in human life during which strategic interventions can have a dramatic impact on individual future well-being, both in terms of seizing opportunities and preventing health or economic risks.
+This study builds on an ERC project that focuses on early adolescence (10-14 years), a delicate stage in human life during which strategic interventions can have a dramatic impact on individual future well-being, both in terms of seizing opportunities and preventing health or economic risks.
 Unfortunately, evidence on ‘what works’ at this stage is scarce, especially in economically disadvantaged world areas, where 90 % of the world’s 1.2 billion adolescents live.
-Further, we don’t currently know whether investments at this stage can boost the effectiveness of support received earlier in life (e.g., early childhood care) or make up, at least partially, for early-life poverty.
-This research aims to address this lack of evidence by developing and testing an innovative and digital parenting program to support adolescents in Ghana.
-This intervention will be tested by relying on a sample of 2,500 children and their parents.
-This sample is unique as children were part of a randomized experiment testing whether improved quality preschools were effective for their academic and social development in 2015 and was followed up since.
-Children and their parents were interviewed using quantitative and qualitative surveys at 13, 15 and 17 years.
-I have joined the research team and support the qualitative data analysis, writing and publication.
+Furthermore, we don’t currently know whether investments at this stage can enhance the effectiveness of support received earlier in life (e.g., early childhood care) or compensate, at least partially, for early-life poverty.
+An intervention, relying on a sample of 2,500 children and their parents, aimed to address this lack of evidence by developing and testing an innovative and digital parenting program to support adolescents in Ghana.
+After the intervention, 20 parents and 20 adolescents who participated in the program were interviewed to understand the challenges that parents and adolescents in per-urban Ghana identify and the mechanisms of change and practices that parents find beneficial, particularly relating to stress management, emotional regulation and adolescence-related issues.

-Nyerere’s “fossilized” education for self-reliance: Between Washington D.C and Tanzania (PI: Yonatan N. Gez)
+Nyerere’s “fossilized” education for self-reliance: Between Washington D.C and Tanzania With Bahati Hussein

 Part of the ERC Grant “The Afterlives of Development Interventions in Eastern Africa” (PI: Yonatan N. Gez, ISCTE) – I am a board member of this project.
 (2025-2027)